PaulinaKapusta/Portfolio-Manual-Tester/README.md

 My name is Paulina.
 A few months ago I decided to retrain and start working as a manual tester.
 I always felt more technical as a person and in the past I was interested in web development.
 I worked as a Project Manager in a marketing agency for several years.
-I coordinated the creation of websites and my job was a related to testing (**one of my main responsibilities was testing features and verifying site functionality and responsiveness**).
+I coordinated the creation of websites and my job was related to testing (**one of my main responsibilities was testing features and verifying site functionality and responsiveness**).

 I have devoted the last six months to intensive study and acquired theoretical knowledge about testing.
 The sources of my knowledge were the publications of **experienced mentors/testers, professional courses and the ISTQB syllabus**.